Is Jailbreaking Legal and Safe?

 What is “Jailbreaking a Phone”?

-Jailbreaking allows Apple users to customize their device experience and avoid the many locked features available on their smartphones.
-The process of jailbreaking a phone usually involves the installation of specific jailbreaking software.
-Since you can’t get these sorts of applications on the app store, Apple users often scour online forums to find any semi-trustworthy website that offers them.
-There are two primary kinds of jailbreaking: untethered and tethered.
+Jailbreaking a phone usually involves the installation of specific jailbreaking software.
+Since you can’t get these sorts of applications on the dedicated app store, users often scour online forums to find any semi-trustworthy website that offers jailbreaking services.
+There are four primary kinds of jailbreaking: untethered, semi-untethered, tethered, and semi-tethered.

 No matter what type of jailbreaking is used, the program will grant you root access to your Apple device.
 This means you can interact directly with iOS to install applications and software that Apple hasn’t officially approved.